Dave Carlsrud

 Agenda items

-1. Review monthly bills/reports (Finance Director Klein)
+1. Review Monthly Expenditures Reports.
+(Finance Director Klein)

 DEPARTMENT REPORTS.
 (3:30PM)